Skip to main content

 Working closely with the Business Development Managers across all faculties, Cassie manages the development, planning, operation and evaluation of a portfolio of business projects, specialising in Knowledge Transfer Partnerships (KTPs).
 She is responsible for monitoring and ensuring all aspects of project delivery and is the central point of contact for staff, external stakeholders and clients in terms of business development and KTPs.
 Cassie also works to promote Knowledge Transfer Partnerships through internal and external events.
 Cassie has experience of working in both the private and higher education sectors.

-Rebecca acts as coordinator for a range of strategic business engagement projects and activities including the £6m South London Partnership Knowledge Exchange Programme (BIG South London) and Kingston University's submissions to the Knowledge Exchange Framework and Concordat.
-Rebecca also plays a key role in the marketing and communication of the team's services and successes, and has been instrumental in the development of the newly-launched Kingston Innovation Network.
+Rebecca acts as coordinator for a range of strategic business engagement projects and activities designed to encourage collaboration between higher education and business and industry.
+Rebecca also plays a key role in the marketing and communication of the team's services and successes, and has been instrumental in the development of the Kingston Innovation Network, launched in 2020.
 Rebecca has worked in higher education for over 15 years and has a background in project management, marketing and events.

 Zineb acts as the first point of contact for all business engagement, short courses and summer schools enquiries.
 She supports the development and delivery of business engagement opportunities and products.
 Zineb works closely with the business development managers on the development of summer schools, short courses, and bespoke training courses for businesses.
 She is responsible for the operational side of the projects, ensuring the programmes are run smoothly.
 Zineb also has experience working in the private sector.